 Conclusion

-Simply put, Neptune is significantly larger than Earth in terms of both size and volume, holding about 58 Earths inside it.
-Which means while Neptune is more massive than Earth, Earth is much denser due to its rocky and metallic composition.
+Boiling it down, Neptune is significantly larger than Earth in terms of both size and volume, holding about 58 Earths inside it.
+While Neptune is more massive than Earth, Earth is much denser due to its rocky and metallic composition.
 Understanding these differences helps us appreciate the diversity of planets in our solar system and the unique conditions that make Earth habitable.